-Trade Agreement (CAFTA-DR), an agreement to ease the flow of goods, services, and investment among the US, DR, and five Central American nations (see Economics and Resources).
+Trade Agreement (CAFTA-DR), an agreement to ease the flow of goods, services, and investment among the US, DR, and five Central American nations (see p.
+2 of Economics and Resources).
 Still, some trade and labor disputes persist, prompted in part by the DR's weak intellectual property protection and enforcement laws and high levels of corruption.
-The US is home to roughly 2.4 million Dominicans - the largest Dominican community outside of the DR - who send billions of dollars in remittances to the DR annually (see Economics and Resources).
+The US is home to roughly 2.4 million Dominicans - the largest Dominican community outside of the DR - who send billions of dollars in remittances to the DR annually (see p.
+3 of Economics and Resources).